-But things like fireplaces, radiators or any room that’s damp/humid such could cause significant issues too.
-It’s best you look for a place where you can efficiently regulate the temperature to a comfortable range.
+But things like fireplaces, radiators, or any room that’s damp/humid could cause significant issues too.
+It's best you look for a place where you can efficiently regulate the temperature to a comfortable range.

 An example of somewhere that isn’t an appropriate place would be a hallway or a garage.
 Both these places are prone to temperature fluctuation that could threaten your hamster’s life; basements are also a no-go.
 Any area with drafts shouldn’t be considered as well.